trymboe/mas_music_generation/README.md

 -td: train drum model
 -tm: train melody model

-If you want to use pretrained models, they can be downloaded using gdown.
+To use pretrained models, download them using gdown from the root directory:
-Download from root directory

 ### Bass model
 ```bash